-Going flat broke is a pretty big concern for many when it comes to retirement, according to the American Institute of CPAs' Personal Financial Planning Trends Survey.
-One simple solution, however, is choosing a variable annuity to help create a form of supplemental regular income.
+Running out of money is a top concern for many when it comes to retirement according to the American Institute of CPAs' Personal Financial Planning Trends Survey.
+Variable annuities are a tax-advantaged way to save for and create a guaranteed lifetime income.

 First Things First ...
 What Is a Variable Annuity?

-Annuities are one of many different types of policies issued by insurance companies.
-With an annuity, the policyholder (or annuitant) receives regular guaranteed income for life, or an agreed-upon number of years.
+Variable annuities are issued by life insurance companies.
+An annuity pays the policyholder (or annuitant) a regular guaranteed income for life, or an agreed-upon number of years.
 Your annuity contract begins by making either a single payment or a series of payments.

 - Immediate variable annuities pay income right away.